 Broadband technology is constantly evolving, as the need and desire for faster and faster speeds drive providers to offer their customers higher bandwidth.
 There are generally three main technologies offered today:

-2) Satellite providers offer speeds up to 100Mbps but have drawbacks in latency and high costs for a much slower service.
-Due to the need to transmit from the satellite to a ground station and then the VSAT, latency is currently unavoidable in the satellite modem service
+2) Satellite providers offer speeds up to 100Mbps but have drawbacks in latency and high costs for a much slower service compared to FTTH Internet.
+Due to the need to transmit from the satellite to a ground station and then the VSAT, latency is currently unavoidable in the satellite modem service.

 3) Telco providers offer a mixture of copper-based services, like DSL variants and G.fast, along with various FTTx (Fiber-To-The-Home, Cabinet, etc.) similar to cable providers.
 With the Fiber/DSL hybrid connections, the farther away from the end-user CPE device that the fiber is terminated, the slower the speeds, as copper or ethernet connections can drop the speeds down to a slower bandwidth.
-As with cable operators, Telcos also offer GPON, XGS-PON, EPON, and 10G EPON solutions.
+As with cable operators, Telcos also offer GPON Fiber Cable, XGS-PON, EPON, and 10G EPON fiber modem solutions.

 How Promptlink Helps Solve ONT and ONU Testing Challenges

-Promptlink’s CPE ATLAS test platform offers a single system to test ONT and ONU and verify full functionality.
-Not only does the fiber connection need to be tested, but all ports must be tested to ensure the best customer experience.
+Promptlink’s CPE ATLAS test platform offers a single system to test ONT and ONU, verifying full functionality.
+Not only does the FTTH internet connection speed need to be tested, but all ports must be tested to ensure the best customer experience.
 By connecting an OLT to the tester(s), a Telco or cable operator can validate the full customer functionality of a device.
-From a Patented Shielded Wi-Fi Enclosure system to full voice and data functionality testing, CPE ATLAS offers a single tester for any combination of device types, manufacturers, and technology.
-CPE ATLAS can handle the largest capacity needed, testing thousands of devices each day when multiple ATLAS systems are deployed together.
+From a Patented Shielded Wi-Fi Enclosure system to full voice and data functionality testing, CPE ATLAS offers a single tester for any combination of device types, manufacturers, and XGS-PON, EPON, or GPON fiber cable technology.
+CPE ATLAS can handle the largest capacity needed, testing thousands of devices each day to check the performance of FTTH internet when multiple ATLAS systems are deployed together.

 Promptlink has been testing CPE devices on our systems since 2004, holding multiple patents such as for Wireless Testing of CPE Devices.
 The biggest names in broadband have trusted Promptlink with their customer devices, testing hundreds of millions of CPE over the years.
 From DOCSIS to xPON to xDSL, Powerline and more, Promptlink sets the industry standard.

-To see how Promptlink can help solve your testing challenges, you can contact us.
+To see how Promptlink can help solve your FTTH internet speed and FTTH CPE testing needs, you can contact us.